AI428/mist/README.md

 });
 ```

-When you click on the body, "some selector" elements are moved to the click point.
+When you click on the body, "CSS Selector" elements are moved to the click point.

 ## Scope
 How to scope,